What is a Social Gathering?

 - A – Avoid touching your face.

-- R – Remain 2 metres/6 feet apart from people outside your household or Social Circle.
+- R – Remain 2 metres/6 feet apart from people you do not live with.

 - T – Twenty (20) seconds for regular hand hygiene and respiratory etiquette (cough or sneeze into a tissue or your arm).